LLNL/blt/docs/tutorial/common_hpc_dependencies.rst

 for these included, we provide named CMake targets for them as well.

-BLT's ``mpi``, ``cuda``, ``cuda_runtime``, ``hip``, ``hip_runtime``,and ``openmp`` targets are all defined via ``blt_import_library()``.
-This creates a true CMake imported target that is inherited properly through the CMake dependency DAG.
+BLT's ``mpi``, ``cuda``, ``cuda_runtime``, ``hip``, ``hip_runtime``,and ``openmp`` targets are all defined via the ``blt_import_library()`` macro.
+This creates a true CMake imported target that is inherited properly through the CMake's dependency graph.

 .. note::
     If your project exports targets and you would like BLT's provided third-party targets to also be